 Specifically, we are going introduce something we call the flywheel effect.

-At the Serverless Edge we have a keen interest in Wardley Mapping, Serverless and Product.
-We have been building a body of content around the serverless edge over the past year.
-We have a book coming out with IT Revolution Press next year, and together have extensive experience in building systems and driving change.
+At The Serverless Edge, we have a keen interest in Wardley Mapping, Serverless, and Product.
+We have been building a body of content around The Serverless Edge over the past year.
+And we have a book called ‘The Value Flywheel Effect’ published with IT Revolution Press.
+Together, we have extensive experience in building systems and driving change.

-We believe serverless-first represents an evolution into a new way of working that more companies will start to use cloud technology to reduce their time to value and really drive business results.
+Serverless-first represents an evolution into a new way of working more companies will start to use cloud technology to reduce their time to value and really drive business results.

-The flywheel effect is a phrase from Jim Collin’s book Good to Great, but it is a very accurate description of what we are observing.
+The flywheel effect is a phrase from Jim Collins’s book Good to Great, but it is a very accurate description of what we are observing.

 But before we launch into it, let’s explain what a flywheel is.
-There are maybe one or two of you that need a refresher in 19th century engineering!
-When power is inconsistent, a flywheel is used to absorb the energy and evenly distribute in order to drive smoothly.
+There are maybe one or two of you that need a refresher in 19th-century engineering!
+When power is inconsistent, a flywheel is used to absorb the energy and evenly distribute it in order to drive smoothly.

 We believe that both business and technology drivers should merge together, but something is required for smooth progress – a flywheel!
-The last thing you want is business and technology energy cancelling each other out.
-We want to help your organisation get their flywheel turning, to build momentum in the right direction, to identify and remove friction, to improve your organisation’s time to value and ultimately deliver sustainable results.
+The last thing you want is business and technology energy canceling each other out.
+We want to help your organisation get its flywheel turning, build momentum in the right direction, identify and remove friction, improve your organisation’s time to value, and ultimately deliver sustainable results.

 Reducing time to value

-Sounds complicated, but over our careers we have seen many companies reduce their time to value, get their flywheel turning effectively and build for long term success.
-Companies like – Liberty Mutual, Coca-Cola, Taco-Bell, Workgrid Software, iRobot, BBC, Ericsson, Fender, A Cloud Guru, Amazon, Google, MicroSoft and LOADS of startups, have figured this out…has your company ?
+Sounds complicated, but over our careers, we have seen many companies reduce their time to value, get their flywheel turning effectively, and build for long-term success.
+Companies like:

 I think many companies don’t know this flywheel exists and are caught in the ‘Build Trap’ and don’t know the ‘Time to Value’.
 And by the way, Escaping the Build Trap is a brilliant book by Melissa Perri.